dafn/svelte-typescript-parcel/README.md

 # svelte-typescript-parcel

-Boilerplate example of Svelte with Typescript using Parcel
+Minimal boilerplate example of Svelte with Typescript using Parcel

 Start development server
 ```